GiancarloRizzo/polar-accesslink-client/README.md

-# Polar Open AccessLink example application
+# Polar-API-client

-This is a python client for polar-accesslink-api based on the official example application from [polar](https://github.com/polarofficial/accesslink-example-python).
+This is a python client for polar-accesslink-api and polar-teampro-api based on the official example application from [polar](https://github.com/polarofficial/accesslink-example-python).
 Unfortunally polar doesn't seem to review any merge-requests, even if they fix known bugs like authorisation etc. So I did this client based on the already given examples and added my data-queries based on this [documentation](https://www.polar.com/accesslink-api/#polar-accesslink-api)

 ## tasks are tested

+### todos for accesslink-api

-- [x] authentication
+- [x] authorization
 - [ ] get userdata
 - [ ] get notifications
 - [ ] get activity-data